mkeras/Arduino-Tags/README.md

 ## ArduinoBasicTag
-The ArduinoBasicTag class provides an easy-to-use interface for creating and managing tags for various data types in Arduino applications and to be used with the Sparkplug B protocol.
+The ArduinoBasicTag class provides an easy-to-use interface for creating and managing tags for various data types in Arduino applications, specifically to be combined with a Sparkplug B protocol library.
 The class encapsulates the functionality of reading and writing tag values, and basic detecting of changes in tag values.
 It is designed to be simple and extensible.
+It uses function pointers for reading and writing the tag values, allowing for virtually any type of underlying data source to be used (memory, io, etc).

 ### Features
 - Supports multiple data types: int, double, bool, and String.